 - SAT or ACT scores (required only if you are applying for freshman admission).

-- Non-Degree Applicant Permission Form (Parts I & II) with departmental signature(s) (required only if you are applying as a Special/non-degree seeking student)
+- Non-Degree Applicant Permission Form (Part I only) with departmental signature(s) (required only if you are applying as a Special/non-degree seeking student)

 - You will need the free Adobe Acrobat Reader to access this form